 In 1879, the Central Pacific Railroad re-routed the Sacramento-Oakland portion of its transcontinental line, establishing a major railroad ferry across the Carquinez Strait from Benicia to Port Costa.
 The world’s largest ferry at the time, the Solano, later joined by the even larger Contra Costa, carried entire trains across the Carquinez Strait from Benicia to Port Costa.

-Benicia also earned in 1916 the distinction of establishing the first auto ferry boat in the world, the Charles Van Damme.
-Ferries would continue taking people and cars from Benicia to Martinez and San Francisco until 1962, when the Benicia-Martinez Bridge was constructed.
+In 1916, Benicia also earned the distinction of establishing the first auto ferry boat in the world, the Charles Van Damme.
+Ferries would continue taking people and cars from Benicia to Martinez and San Francisco until 1962, when the Benicia-Martinez Bridge opened.

 To view relics from Benicia’s maritime past, including its heyday as a fishing and ship building center, people can check out the industrial exhibit at the Benicia Historical Museum, 2060 Camel Road in the historic Benicia Arsenal.

 Still Popular with Boaters Today

-Today, recreational mariners still set sail for the Benicia Marina.
-Visiting boaters can dock at the full-service marina, spend the day strolling First Street, and enjoy a meal at one of the many downtown restaurants, or at the Benicia Yacht Club (as a guest of a Yacht Club member).
+Recreational mariners still set sail for the Benicia Marina.
+Visiting boaters can dock at the full-service marina, spend the day strolling First Street just a block away, and enjoy a meal at one of the many downtown restaurants, or at the Benicia Yacht Club (as a guest of a Yacht Club member).
 The Yacht Club has a clubhouse at the marina.

-The Yacht Club also sponsors a number of popular events, including Opening Day on the Strait in April, the Jazz Cup Race in August, and the Lighted Boat Parade in December.
+The Yacht Club also sponsors a number of popular events, including Opening Day on the Strait in April, the Jazz Cup Race the Saturday of Labor Day weekend, and the Lighted Boat Parade in December.
 Annually, sailboat racing at BYC begins in early April, and continues each Thursday evening through September with a few exceptions.
 The Yacht Club is also involved in youth sailing and boating safety education.

-If you’re a fishing enthusiast, you won’t want to miss a trip to Benicia Bait & Tackle, 509 Claverie Way, a local landmark for anglers and a great place to buy the latest gear or hear the inside scoop on where the fish are biting.
+Fishing enthusiasts will enjoy a visit to Benicia Bait & Tackle (509 Claverie Way at West J Street), a local landmark for anglers and a great place to buy the latest gear or hear the inside scoop on where the fish are biting.

 If you just prefer to hike along the waterfront, Benicia State Recreation Area offers stunning views of the water: The area includes 438 acres of land with 2½ miles of paths set aside for cyclists, runners, walkers, equestrians and roller skaters.
-Its trails roll through the marshy, grassy hillsides and rocky beaches along the narrowest portion of the Carquinez Strait, providing a perfect place for outdoor recreation, including birding.
+Its trails roll through marshy, grassy hillsides and along rocky beaches adjacent to the narrowest portion of the Carquinez Strait.

-A great way to end a day on the Benicia waterfront is with a dinner at one of the area’s many restaurants.
-Some provide stunning views of the Strait.
-While you enjoy dinner, imagine a time when a robust maritime commerce filled the waterfront with bustling activity and a bit of intrigue, and you’ll come to understand the lure of the waterfront that has captivated so many for so long.
+Along with a variety of restaurants, there are also many unique shops that make Benicia a favorite shopping destination.
+While strolling this scenic, historic area, imagine a time when robust maritime commerce filled the waterfront with bustling activity and a bit of intrigue, and experience the lure that has captivated so many for so long.